JeremiahKaren/35percent.github.io/collated-viability-assessments.md

 sharing: true
 footer: true
 ---
 We have been very active in campaigning for transparency in viability testing.
-Viability assessments are a key factor in any planning application as they determine the level of planning obligations deemed viable.
+Viability assessments are a key factor in any planning application as they determine the level of planning obligations available for affordable housing.
+They are also routinely used as justification to breach policy requirements on the number of parking spaces and reduce contributions towards public infrastructure.

-Following the publication of Part 1 our [Viability for Dummies](http://35percent.org/images/viabilityfordummies.pdf) hanbook, we have had some success in obtaining viability information via the Information Commissioner and the courts.
+Following the publication of Part 1 our [Viability for Dummies](http://35percent.org/images/viabilityfordummies.pdf) hanbook, we have had some success in obtaining viability information via the Information Commissioner and the Tribunal system.

 Following our success in [obtaining the viability assessment](http://35percent.org/2015-06-25-heygate-viability-assessment-finally-revealed/) for the Heygate redevelopment, [media pressure](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) has resulted in three boroughs introducing policies to make viability assessments public (Islington, Greenwich and Southwark).
+It is understood that the Mayor is currently drafting supplementary planning guidance on viability testing.

 Part 2 of Viability for Dummies will explain how viability assessments work and how to understand and challenge most of the basic assumptions using publicly available information.
 In the meantime [this talk](https://vimeo.com/175548004) by
 Guardian reporter Olly Wainwright gives a good introduction to viability testing and how developers cook the books (starts around 11mins in).

+# Collated viability assessments

 ## Heygate Viability Assessment
 [Viability Assessment - Main Report](http://crappistmartin.github.io/images/HeygateViabilityAssessment_MainReport.pdf)